 - Cats love batting objects

-- Sometimes those objects are on a table and they fall off
+- Sometimes those objects are on a table, and they fall off

-- Owner gets frustrated
+- Owner becomes angry

-- The cat keeps doing it
+- The cat keeps knocking objects off tables

 - Owner gets madder and madder